Jaffa riots: Events

 As in the previous year's Nebi Musa riots, the mob tore open their victims' quilts and pillows, sending up clouds of feathers.
 Some Arabs defended Jews and offered them refuge in their homes; many witnesses identified their attackers and murderers as their neighbours.
 Several witnesses said that Arab policemen had participated.

+On May 2, Jews in the Haganah began launching reprisal attacks on Arabs – the first of their kind.
+Armed with automatic weapons, at least one group of Haganah militants broke into Arab homes with instructions to "destroy everything, sparing only small children."
+Their commander who gave the order reported "good results" in response to his instructions.
+The chief force behind the creation of the Haganah, Eliyahu Golomb, reported that at least one of the group's militants had killed a disabled Arab and his children in an orange grove.
+Several Jews were arrested, including one policeman, for their suspected involvement in the shooting of Arab civilians, but were not charged due to lack of evidence.
+Haganah archives indicate, however, there was a "grain of truth" to the charges.
+Of the 48 Arab dead, who were mostly killed by the Palestine Police Force, it was unclear how many were killed in revenge attacks by Jews.

 High Commissioner Herbert Samuel declared a state of emergency, imposed press censorship, and called for reinforcements from Egypt.
 General Allenby sent two destroyers to Jaffa and one to Haifa.
 Samuel met with and tried to calm Arab representatives.
 Musa Kazim al-Husseini, who had been dismissed as Jerusalem's mayor on account of his involvement in the previous year's Nebi Musa riots, demanded a suspension of Jewish immigration.
 Samuel assented, and two or three small boats holding 300 Jews were refused permission to land, and were forced to return to Istanbul.
 At the same time, al-Husseini's nephew, Amin al-Husseini, was appointed Grand Mufti of Jerusalem, a decision that later faced much criticism.

 An American architect of Russian Jewish origin, Peres Etkes, who worked for the Mandatory authorities, secretly transferred a stock of rifles from the British-run Jaffa armoury to supply Jewish forces in the riots.
 Fighting went on for several days and spread to nearby Rehovot, Kfar Saba, Petah Tikva, and Hadera.
 British aircraft dropped bombs "to protect Jewish settlements from Arab raiders."